VougaDev/node-mta/README.md

 * Use it as an [NodeJs addon][3], include the file path to the root directory in the dependencies block of your package.json.
 You can change the C/C++ compiler in binding.gyp file.
-You will find an example i test.js and you will need an RSA key pai in /res/rsa\[.](public|private)$/
+You will find an example i test.js and you will need an RSA key pair in /res/rsa\[.](public|private)$/

 Note: By default, this will be built with the debug flag.